 Four lifestyle changes could reduce your risk of cancer by up to 90 percent.
+Here's how to prevent cancer.

 Could preventing cancer be as simple as one, two, three?

 Not quite – but it might be as simple as four.
-Findings from two new studies published in the JAMA Oncology journal indicate that four lifestyle modifications could prevent nearly half of cancer deaths in the United States.
+Findings from two studies published in the JAMA Oncology journal indicate that four lifestyle modifications could prevent nearly half of cancer deaths in the United States.

 The changes the study found would make the most difference in cancer rates are also healthy lifestyle choices that doctors regularly recommend: to stop smoking, reduce alcohol consumption to no more than one drink per day, maintain a healthy weight, and exercise at a moderate level for 150 minutes per week.